Finding a qualified conveyancer or solicitor can help ensure that you receive sound advice as…

 At the same time, if the property being sold has a low price, then the seller will usually want to work with a conveyancer.
 A solicitor will usually be hired when the property is valuable.
 A solicitor will also be a good choice if the sale is due to be complicated, whereas a straightforward sale may be handled by a conveyancer.
 Examples of complicated sales could include off the plan purchases or when a plan of subdivision is required.

 Budget is one of the main factors that can determine whether you will need to choose a conveyancer or solicitor.
 Generally, conveyancers charge less than solicitors.
 Yet due to the low costs, they may require more files to help stay afloat.
 This means that clients may not receive the same level of individual attention that they would from a solicitor.
-Although a conveyancing solicitor may charge more, they take on fewer files and can offer a more individualized service.
+Although a conveyancing solicitor may charge more, they take on fewer files and can offer a more individualised service.

 One of the reasons why solicitors may charge more is because they have a broader knowledge of the law.
 This allows them to offer advice on issues which fall outside of the realm of a regular conveyancing transaction.
 If the transaction is related to a divorce, for example, the solicitor may be able to handle not only the matrimonial breakdown but also the conveyancing.
 They can also help with issues like tax implications, and help refer you to an accountant or other professionals.